mortensoby/bash-utils/README.md

 # bash-utils
-Utilities for making Ubuntu more efficient
+Scripts for making my ubuntu more efficient.
+## shortcut-scripts
+Scripts that are triggered using shortcuts.
+Each scripts has a comment which documents what the script does.